Eric Stoltz: Career

 A performance of this production was featured on Great Performances: Live from Lincoln Center, which received a 1989 Emmy nomination.

 On television, he had a recurring role as Helen Hunt's character's ex-boyfriend on Mad About You (five episodes, 1994–1998), spent a year on Chicago Hope (1994) and did some television and cable films such as Inside (1996) (directed by Arthur Penn) and The Passion of Ayn Rand (1999), with Helen Mirren.
-Stoltz received the Indie Sup(Y)port Award at the 1998 Los Angeles Film Festival.
+Stoltz received the Indie Supporter Award at the 1998 Los Angeles Film Festival.

-2000–present

-During the first part of the 2000s, he starred with Gillian Anderson in The House of Mirth (2000), based on the novel by Edith Wharton.
+In 2000, he starred with Gillian Anderson in The House of Mirth (2000), based on the novel by Edith Wharton.
 From 2001 to 2002, he had a recurring role as the English teacher-poet August Dimitri in ABC's Once and Again, wherein Julia Whelan's character, a teenager, fell in love with his character.
 He directed an episode of the show in 2002.

 In 2003, he played his first leading TV role in Out of Order, which was canceled after five episodes.
+At the same year, he also played Otto in When Zachary Beaver Came to Town, alongside Jonathan Lipnicki.
 In 2004, he appeared in The Butterfly Effect as a child molester; the following year, he guest-starred in the NBC sitcom Will & Grace as Debra Messing's love interest.
 He was nominated for a Daytime Emmy for his direction of the cable movie My Horrible Year!
 (2001).
-He also directed a short film entitled The Bulls as well as the highest rated episode of Law & Order in 2005, entitled "Tombstone".
+He also directed a short film entitled The Bulls as well as the highest-rated episode of Law & Order in 2005, entitled "Tombstone".
 He appeared in the music video of The Residents' "Give It to Someone Else", featured on The Commercial DVD.

 He has contributed essays to the books City Secrets--New York as well as Life Interrupted by Spalding Gray and appears on the children's CD Philadelphia Chickens.

-Beginning in 2007, Stoltz directed episodes of the drama series Quarterlife, which began airing as webisodes and were then picked up to air on the NBC network in 2008.
+Beginning in 2007, Stoltz directed episodes of the drama series Quarterlife, which began airing as webisodes and were then picked up to air on NBC in 2008.
 Stoltz played a serial killer in need of medical attention in three episodes of the fifth season of Grey's Anatomy.
 He has also directed two episodes of Grey's Anatomy.

 Stoltz starred as Daniel Graystone, inventor of the Cylons, in the science fiction television series Caprica, a prequel set 58 years before the Battlestar Galactica series.

-He became a regular director of Glee, directing a total of 12 episodes, including "Nationals", in which the Glee club finally wins the championship.
+He became a regular director of the series, Glee, directing a total of 12 episodes, including "Nationals", in which the Glee club finally wins the championship.